 2. Your attraction fills a void to drive a new consumer segment

-Marketers know all too well that their brands shouldn’t be all things to everyone.
+Marketers know all too well that their brand design shouldn’t be all things to everyone.
 They hone in on their core target consumer.
 They create products and experiences tailored to that consumer segment.
 The goal?
 To continue to grow market share.
 So, while guest experiences that support the core consumer targets are always a big win—we can make pretty certain bets that our core visitor will come—a marketer’s core function is to also grow the consumer base.
 This means the marketing team is looking for gaps in your attendance mix.
 Who is not currently visiting?
 It could be a specific age group or a whole new geographic market or demographic segment.
 Marketers are looking for tailored experiences that will allow them to market to a new audience.
 This is a good time to make a note about cultural relevance—authenticity is key not only to your brand, but to those you are trying to reach and influence to visit.
 It can’t be overstated—don’t be what you’re not.
 Be what you are—as a brand.

 Here’s an example: Southern California theme parks have long embraced cultural celebrations centered around Lunar New Year.
 Check out how Disneyland, SeaWorld San Diego and Universal Studios Hollywood (Mandarin-speaking Megatron, anyone?) make the Lunar New Year celebration both culturally authentic and brand-customized.
 Another example: recently, a major announcement from Disney touts a new relationship with Translation, most well-known for its ties to the Michael Jordan documentary The Last Dance.
 The partnership aims to connect with more diverse consumers.